zphang/jiant-site/documentation/README.md

-# jiant 1.2: The Manual
+# `jiant` 1.2: The Manual

-Note: This document describes the latest _release_ version of jiant.
+Note: This document describes the latest _release_ version of `jiant`.
 Additional unreleased changes may be available on the GitHub master branch.

 ## Getting Started

-To find the setup instructions for using jiant and to run a simple example demo experiment using data from GLUE, follow this [getting started tutorial](https://github.com/nyu-mll/jiant/blob/master/tutorials/setup_tutorial.md)!
+To find the setup instructions for using `jiant` and to run a simple example demo experiment using data from GLUE, follow this [getting started tutorial](https://github.com/nyu-mll/jiant/blob/master/tutorials/setup_tutorial.md)!

 ## Supported Tasks